lopanapol/sentium/README.md

 - Requires Python 3.7+ for AI functionality (with special support for Python 3.13)
 - Optional dependencies: transformers, torch, and huggingface_hub Python packages
-- All AI models are compatible with the Noesis License
+- All AI models are compatible with the Sentium License
 - Backward compatible with v2.1.x configuration files

 ### Coming in Future Releases